Simonaognyanova05/Basic-Firebase-App/README.md

 # Basic Firebase App

-This application is built entirely on Firebase.
+This application is built entirely on Firebase..